leozhang14/leozhang14/README.md

-- 👋  Hey there, I’m Leo Zhang, a first-year Computer Science student at the University of Waterloo.
+- 👋  Hey there, I’m Leo Zhang, a second-year Computer Science student at the University of Waterloo.
 - Feel free to reach out at leo.zhang2@uwaterloo.ca!